WildCodeSchool/2022_09_PHP_Lyon_Le_plateau/README.md

 * Login connection [localhost:8000/items/show?id=:id](localhost:8000/users/login)
 * Contact page [localhost:8000/contact](localhost:8000/contact)

 You can find all these routes declared in the file `src/routes.php`.
-This is the very same file where you'll add your own new routes to the application.

 ## Thanks for your participation or for sharing the project